jordenc/tv.horizon.ziggo/README.md

-# Horizon settopbox app for Athom Homey
+# Ziggo Horizon settopbox app for Athom Homey

-Control your (Ziggo) Horizon settopbox using the Homey by Athom B.V.
+Control your Ziggo Horizon settopbox using the Homey by Athom B.V.

 **Want to show your appreciation for this app?
 A donation is possible via http://www.d2c.nl **